 Given the many tax advantages that are available with regard to funding a personal pension there are limits to the tax-relievable contributions that can be paid.
 Individuals are able to make contributions of up to the greater of £3,600 or 100% of their annual earnings to all of their pensions each tax year and receive tax relief on them.

 There is an annual limit on the total amount of pension contributions that each person can make without incurring a tax charge (this includes employer and employee contributions).
 This is called the Annual Allowance.
 Where the total employer and / or individual contribution exceeds the Annual Allowance a tax charge will apply.
 The rate of tax will be determined by your taxable income in the tax year.
-For the 2020/21 tax year the Annual Allowance has been set at £40,000.
+For the current tax year the Annual Allowance has been set at £40,000.
 However it may be possible for contributions in excess of the Annual Allowance to be paid in some circumstances under the rules which allow unused Annual Allowance from the 3 previous tax years to be brought forward and added to the current year’s Annual Allowance.

-From 6 April 2016, individuals who have adjusted income (income plus employer pension contributions) for a tax year of greater than £240,000 will have their annual allowance for that tax year restricted.
+Individuals who have adjusted income (income plus employer pension contributions) for a tax year of greater than £240,000 will have their annual allowance for that tax year restricted.
 It will be reduced, so that for every £2 of income over £240,000, their annual allowance is reduced by £1.

 The maximum reduction will be £36,000, so anyone with income of £312,000 or more will have an annual allowance of £4,000.
 High income individuals caught by the restriction may therefore have to reduce the contributions paid by them and / or their employers or suffer an annual allowance charge.